 - 2.20.
 This policy shall take effect from 1st April 2023 and will override and supersede all existing Council policy and guidance in relation to Hackney Carriage and Private Hire Licensing. - 2.21.
 Where there have been changes to the licensing policy and associated requirements, the licensing authority believes, in accordance with the DfT guidance that the same should be applicable to those already in possession of an existing licence, to ensure the promotion of the licensing objectives, and consistent standards.
-Where appropriate, the licensing authority will provide for and communicate a timeframe of no longer than 12 months for require existing licence holders to implement and/or comply with any new requirements on first renewal of their licence following implementation of the policy change.
-Failure to comply with any new requirements in this time will result in suspension refusal to renew theof licence. - 2.22.
+Where appropriate, the licensing authority will provide for and communicate a timeframe of no longer than 12 months for existing licence holders to implement and/or comply with any new requirements.
+Failure to comply with any new requirements in this time will result in suspension of licence. - 2.22.
 Where a more subjective change is introduced, for example an amended policy on previous convictions, the licensing authority will still apply the fundamental principles and will consider each case on its own merits for existing licence holders.
 The licensing authority may deviate from any revised policy for existing licence holders, but only where there are exceptional, clear, and compelling reasons to do so, and no other indicators of concern whilst they have been licensed.